 - 1/2 teaspoon salt

-In a bowl, whisk together the milk, pumpkin, egg, oil and vinegar.
-In a separate bowl, combine the flour, brown sugar, baking powder, baking soda, cinnamon, ginger, nutmeg, cloves and salt.
+- In a bowl, whisk together the wet ingredients: the milk, pumpkin, egg, oil and vinegar.
+In a separate bowl, combine the dry ingredients: the flour, brown sugar, baking powder, baking soda, cinnamon, ginger, nutmeg, cloves and salt.
 Stir into the pumpkin mixture until just combined.

-Heat a lightly greased griddle or frying pan over medium high heat.
-Pour 1/4 cup scoops of batter for each pancake onto the griddle.
+- Heat a lightly greased griddle or frying pan over medium high heat.
+Pour 1/4 cup scoops of pancake batter for each pancake onto the griddle.
 Cook for a couple minutes on both sides.
 Serve warm with maple syrup.
+Store leftover pancakes an airtight container in the fridge.